angelo-v/wordpress-backup/README.md

 `docker run --name <backup-container-name> --volumes-from=<your-wordpress-container> --link=<your-mysql-container>:mysql -d -e "BACKUP_TIME=0 2 * * *" aveltens/wordpress-backup`

+## Automatic cleanup

+Per default, wordpress-backup will never delete your backup files, so you can do it yourself, if and when you like.

+If you want to delete old backups automatically, you can set the environment variable ```CLEANUP_OLDER_THAN``` to a number of days.
+In that case wordpress-backup will automatically delete backup older than that, before doing the next backup.

+For example ```CLEANUP_OLDER_THAN=100``` will delete any backups, that are older than 100 days, as soon as the next (manual or automatic) backup is done.

+*Be aware that the cleanup process does use the unix file last modified date as reference, and not the date in the file name.
+So a backup called backup_20110101.sql.bz2 that was last modified yesterday, will be only 1 day old!*

 ## Migrate your blog to Docker

 If your WordPress blog is not yet running in a Docker container, you can migrate it with a few simple steps.